 Morphometrics (body size and shape) and genetic studies point to the existence of several stocks of fin whales in the North Atlantic (Daníelsdóttir et al. 1991, 1992, Jover 1991, Bérubé et al. 1998).
 In addition, fin whales can be differentiated into regional groups by the sounds they make (Hatch and Clark 2004).
 However, at present, breeding grounds have not been identified for fin whales within the North Atlantic and there is not enough information to place boundaries around fin whale stocks with certainty.

 FEEDING AREAS AS MANAGEMENT UNITS

-For management purposes, fin whale stocks have therefore been generally defined, based primarily on the summer feeding concentrations of whales.
-Fin whales appear to return to the same feeding grounds year after year, and tagging studies have shown little relocation of whales outside of the summering stock areas in which they were tagged (IWC 1992).
+For management purposes, fin whale stocks have therefore generally been defined primarily based on the summer feeding concentrations of whales.
+Fin whales appear to return to the same feeding grounds year after year and tagging studies have shown little relocation of whales outside of the summering stock areas in which they were tagged (IWC 1992).

 Current management is based on stock boundaries proposed by the International Whaling Commission in 1977, based on the best available evidence at that time (Donovan 1991).
-Since then new evidence has not been contrary to the original stock delineation, but has allowed a refinement of the stock definition (IWC 2008, NAMMCO 2008).
+Since then, new evidence has not been contrary to the original stock delineation but has allowed a refinement of the stock definition (IWC 2008, NAMMCO 2008).

 The baseline stock hypothesis distinguishes

-b) a simplification of the baseline hypothesis by reducing the number of breeding populations from 4 to 3-2.
+b) a simplification of the baseline hypothesis by reducing the number of breeding populations from 4 to 2-3.

-This stock definition may not fully describe the stock structure of fin whales in the North Atlantic, but reconciles best the available information from genetic and non-genetic evidence, and is considered safe for management purposes.
+This stock definition may not fully describe the stock structure of fin whales in the North Atlantic but it does reconcile the best the available information from genetic and non-genetic evidence and is considered safe for management purposes.

 Current Abundance and Trends